Azjargal13/my-hexo-blog/source/_posts/html-video-events.md

 layout: post
 title:  "Why HTML video element's event listening really matters? "
 date:   2020-02-05 18:11:00 +0900
-categories: hmtl dom video event
+categories:
+- [html, dom, video-event]
 ---

 As a FE developer, we have often times have to work with native HTML DOM elements, and manipulate or set its values to our desired one.